Check out some of our current and past projects...

 Post-Construction Stream Restoration and Outfall Stabilization Inspection and Crediting Analysis

-Turkey Branch, Upper Marlboro, MD - Clean Streams LLC assessed ~1100 linear feet of stream stabilization, in a suburban neighborhood of Upper Marlboro along Turkey Branch, a 1st order tributary to the Western Branch of the Patuxent River in the Atlantic Coastal Plain.
+Turkey Branch, Upper Marlboro, MD - In 2021, Clean Streams assessed ~1100 linear feet of stream stabilization, in a suburban neighborhood of Upper Marlboro along Turkey Branch, a 1st order tributary to the Western Branch of the Patuxent River in the Atlantic Coastal Plain.
 This included field inspection of stabilization structures within the LOD as well as status of the stream within the entire study reach (using Utility Cloud), estimation of quantities of materials and services needed for repair, followed by a memorandum (short report) on Maryland State crediting protocols and finally a calculation of potential credits available for the stabilized reaches as well as the potential for additional credits within the entire study reach..

-Post Construction Monitoring of 4 Outfalls Prince George’s County, MD – Mr. Sanchez de Boado is providing post-construction monitoring of 4 outfalls in Prince George’s County MD within the Anacostia River watershed, based on the requirements outlined in the U.S. Army Corps of Engineers (USACE) Chesapeake Bay TMDL Activities Regional General Permit (TMDL RGP Permit Number 2018-61504).
+Post Construction Monitoring of 4 Outfalls Prince George’s County, MD – 2021-2025.
+Clean Streams is providing post-construction monitoring of 4 outfalls in Prince George’s County MD within the Anacostia River watershed, based on the requirements outlined in the U.S. Army Corps of Engineers (USACE) Chesapeake Bay TMDL Activities Regional General Permit (TMDL RGP Permit Number 2018-61504).
 USACE TMDL RGP requires post-construction monitoring for a period of five (5) years (five full growing seasons) to ensure the integrity of the restoration and successful establishment of planted vegetation.
 Monitoring will commence at the start of the growing season following construction and landscaping completion and will occur in years 1, 3, and 5.
 Monitoring includes channel cross-section, pattern, and profile (monumented) longitudinal profile, vegetation survey, a Functional or Conditional Assessment Methodology (FCAM), visual assessment, photo documentation and identification of corrective measures.
 Protocol 5, The Alternative Prevented Sediment for Outfalls, from The Chesapeake Bay Expert Panel Recommendations for Crediting Outfall and Gully Stabilization Projects in the Chesapeake Bay Watershed is also being used.

 Seven Stream and Outfall Stabilization Inspections in Prince George’s County MD.
-This project included field inspection of stabilization structures within the LOD as well as status of the stream within the entire study reach as part of regular monitoring, for crediting purposes by the County.
+In 2021 Clean Streams provided field inspection of stabilization structures within the LOD as well as status of the stream within the entire study reach as part of regular monitoring, for crediting purposes by the County.
 All data was input into Utility Cloud.
 Sites included urban, dense suburban and suburban neighborhoods.
 The seven sites include approximately 2,220 LF of stream restoration on Watts Branch near Bugler Street in Capitol Heights, 300 LF of outfall stabilization in Chillum on Fordham Road along an unnamed tributary to Northwest Branch of the Anacostia with substantial replanted area in floodplain, 400 LF of stream restoration in Capitol Heights near Wynnleigh Road, 4,000 LF on Paint Branch through the University of MD campus in College Park, 2400 LF on an unnamed tributary to Piscataway Creek in Brandywine, and 600 LF of stream restoration along an unnamed tributary to Henson Creek in Temple Hills.

 Federal Projects